Season’s Greetings from the KE team. Click here for our festive opening hours.

 In Kathmandu we use a range of excellent hotels including the new and very comfortable 4 star Aloft Hotel.
 Located in the heart of the city, this hotel offers a range of first-class facilities including fast and free WiFi and a spa and fitness centre.
 Whilst on trek there are 14 nights in lodges/tea houses.
 The Nepalese trekking lodges also known as 'tea-houses' are simple, friendly and atmospheric.
 As they are far from the nearest road is it not surprising that they are simple establishments as everything must be carried up by porters or animals.
 Mostly these lodges have heated dining areas which are often attractively decorated.
 Accommodation is basic in unheated rooms with wooden beds and foam mattress.
 You will need a sleeping bag.
 The lodges normally have shared washing and toilet facilities.
 Some lodges have solar powered showers (charged at $4 - $5 per shower) and battery charging facilities (also charged at a rate per hour).
 Staying at the lodges is a great way to meet fellow hikers and the locals.
 While climbing Island Peak there are 2 nights camping.
 All accommodation is arranged on a twin sharing basis (note that in some lodges only dormitory beds may be available).
 If you are travelling by yourself you will join other single clients of the same sex in twin or occasionally, triple rooms.
 Single accommodation in Kathmandu and while at Island Peak Basecamp is available for a supplementary cost.
 Payment of the single supplement does not guarantee single rooms in lodges but we will make every effort to procure a single room in the lodges when these are available.
 A single tent is not available for any nights spent at High Camp on Island Peak.
 Additional hotel nights in Kathmandu are also available.
 For hotel prices and single supplement costs please refer to the dates and prices page of the trip on our website.
 Hotels are subject to availability and prices may vary.

 Access to the high and remote areas of the Himalaya where our treks start is often only possible using internal flights.
 The changeable nature of mountain weather makes flying conditions complex.
 In addition, the Civil Aviation Authority of Nepal does not operate to the same standards as those of western nations and all airlines in Nepal appear on the UK Air Safety List (ASL), and are banned from operating commercial air services to, from, and within the United Kingdom.
 Flying in Nepal is an acknowledged risk, and the UK Foreign and Commonwealth Office travel advice provides further details which you can read on their website.
-KE is mindful of its duty of care to clients travelling with us in Nepal and we were stakeholders in an independent air audit of Nepal airlines undertaken by UK tour operators in February 2023.
-KE uses only two airlines in Nepal which were approved by this audit as safe carriers.
-These airlines are: Buddha Air and Summit Air.
+KE is mindful of its duty of care to clients travelling with us in Nepal and we are stakeholders in an annual independent air audit of Nepal airlines undertaken by UK tour operators, most recently undertaken in February 2024.
+KE uses 5 airlines in Nepal which have been approved by this audit.
+These airlines are: Buddha Air, Summit Airlines, Shree, Tara and Yeti.
 We continue to cooperate with other tour operators to monitor aviation safety in Nepal and will ensure we remain a stakeholder in any further air safety audits.
 While we have taken appropriate action to try to minimise the risks of flying in Nepal, you should be aware that flying in mountainous terrain is not without any risk.

 Please note that poor weather can cause delays on internal flights.
 If at the start of your holiday internal flights are cancelled for the day, you will spend an extra night near the airport (this may be at a hotel other than the group hotel).
 On the majority of trips there is enough flexibility in the trekking itinerary to make up 1 or possibly 2 lost days, but an alternative trek will be provided if delays to internal flights mean the original itinerary (or a shortened version of it) is no longer feasible.